-Our current corporate headquarters are located in New York, New York, where we occupy approximately 32,000 square feet under a lease that expires in November 2023.
-On November 29, 2021, the Company entered into a non-cancellable contractual agreement to lease office space in New York, New York.
-The lease term for this office space commenced in January 2022 and will end in July 2038.
-We expect to move into the property in the second half of 2022 and at that time, the office space will become our new corporate headquarters.
-We lease several additional properties and flexible co-working space in North America, Europe, South America, Asia and Australia.
+Our corporate headquarters are located in New York, New York, where we occupy approximately 87,500 square feet under a lease that expires in July 2038.
+We lease several additional properties and flexible co-working space in North America, Europe, Asia and Australia.
 We believe that our properties are adequate for our current needs and if we require additional space, we believe that we would be able to obtain such space on commercially reasonable terms.